towski/dwarfomatic/README.md

 # Wrapping Dwarf Fortress C++ in go

+Requires go to be running in 32-bit, haven't tried it with 64-bit

+First
+go get github.com/towski/artery
+build_go.sh will build it and install it to .
+./artery will start the web application

-build_go.sh will build the web application, which lives at /df/artery Build the binary with make
+Then build the exporter with make

-Then ./runfoo.sh will run the data exporter to ./public/
+./runfoo.sh will export the data to ./public/

 The templates for building the files are in ./templates